Angramme/fractal_viewer/README.md

 # Fractal Viewer!

+> This is a prototype!
+A version written in Rust using gfx-rs along with compute shaders for better performance is eventually planned.

 This simple renderer uses GLSL accelerated Ray Marching and a host program written in the Processing language to display fractals.

 It can render any fractal which can be defined with a signed distance function (SDF).